Significance of Business Valuation in North Carolina Divorce

 When is Business Valuation Necessary?

-If business has been initiated after the marriage and prior to the date of separation, it is clearly marital property and business valuation is critical to divide up this marital asset equitably between the spouses.
+If a business has been initiated after the marriage and prior to the date of separation, it is clearly marital property and business valuation is critical to divide up this marital asset equitably between the spouses.
 Often one spouse already has a small (or big) business at the time of the marriage.
-In that case, the business would be technically classified as a separate property of that spouse and as such the other spouse would not be eligible for any share in business.
+In that case, the business would be technically classified as a separate property of that spouse and as such the other spouse would not be eligible for any share in the business.
 However, if during the course of the marriage, the business has increased in value and become more profitable due to the active efforts of the owner spouse, the increase in value is classified as marital property and subject to distribution.
 In such a scenario, which is most common, valuing the business becomes necessary.